bibadin/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview

-'Explain purpose of thise election audit analysis'
+The purpose of this election audit was to determine the amount of votes cast in each county, the percentage of total votes cast, each candidate's total votes and percentage of votes and the ultimately the election winner.

 ## Election-Audit Results